heye-muqeet/scope-inspect-calendar/docs/troubleshooting/faq.md

 ### What is the Visible Hours feature?

-**Visible Hours** is an exclusive feature that allows you to control which time range is displayed on the calendar's vertical time scale, independent of business hours.
+**Visible Hours** allows you to control which time range is displayed on the calendar's vertical time scale, independent of business hours.
 This is perfect for focusing on specific time periods without affecting event creation or editing capabilities.

 ```tsx
 <ScopeInspectCalendar